Advertisement

 Need help financing your latest property purchase?
 Let the mortgage experts at PropertyGuru Finance help you find the best deals.

-More FAQs on Buying a Second Property in Singapore
+More FAQs About Buying a Second Property in Singapore

 Yes, so long you buy a private property first and are intending to purchase another private property.
 You'll have to pay ABSD too.
 If you want to own an HDB flat and a condo, you have to buy the HDB flat first, and only buy the condo after you've fulfilled the HDB flat's MOP.